expressjs/expressjs.com/_includes/readmes/session.md

 ##### resave

 Forces the session to be saved back to the session store, even if the session was never modified during the request.
-Depending on your store this may be necessary, but it can also create race conditions where a client makes two parallel requests to your server and changes made to the session in one request may get overwritten when the other request ends, even if it made no
+Depending on your store, this may be necessary, but it can also create race conditions where a client makes two parallel requests to your server and changes made to the session in one request may get overwritten when the other request ends, even if it made no